Happy Self-Care September!

 Day 4: Maximize Your Commute

 Do you have a long morning commute?
 If so, Farah suggests making the most of that time by reading a book, putting on some music, or my favorite: listening to podcasts.
-Intentionally beginning your day with positive stimulation (or even quiet time) puts the control in your hands.
+Intentionally beginning your day with positive stimulation (or even quiet time) using a self care planner puts the control in your hands.
 You are taking the things in your life that you can control, and making them work for you.
 Be proactive, instead of reactive!

 Looking for a new read?
 In last week’s newsletter, I introduced a new series I’m calling my Self-Care Book of the Month!
 This month’s feature is: